syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/js/es5-getting-started.md

 ## Add Data Label

-You can add data labels to improve the readability of the 3D chart.
+You can add data labels to improve the readability of the 3D Chart.
 This can be achieved by setting the visible property to true in the dataLabel object.
 Now, the data labels are arranged smartly based on series.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}